Long lasting and deeply embedded thinking patterns limit us in our activities and lead to flawed decisions. For us. In our team. In our organisation.

 Unconscious biases and the following wrong decisions can impact heavily:

-Biases are costly, biases are avoidable.
+Biases are expensive, biases are avoidable.

-Wikipedia includes the following definition of debiasing:
+Wikipedia includes the following definition of de-biasing*:

 "Debiasing is the reduction of bias, particularly with respect to judgment and decision making.
 Biased judgment and decision making is that which systematically deviates from the prescriptions of objective standards such as facts, logic, and rational behavior or prescriptive norms."